tsilva/curriculum-vitae/README.md

 - **Team:** Just me
 - **Technologies:** React, Python, Flask, MongoDB, OpenAI, Pinecone

-Help Agent is a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLMs) and the Retrieval-Augmented Generation (RAG) architecture.
+Help Agent was a chatbot developed to assist users with Tynker-related inquiries, utilizing Large Language Models (LLMs) and the Retrieval-Augmented Generation (RAG) architecture.

-The development of such a system posed numerous challenges, including content scraping and parsing, data chunking and augmentation, embedding, indexing, querying, post-processing, reranking, model selection, and prompt engineering.
-Extensive experimentation was required to devise a solution that delivered fast, accurate, and reliable answers without compromising on safety or cost-effectiveness.
+The project involved challenges like content scraping, data augmentation, embedding, indexing, querying, reranking, model selection, and prompt engineering.
+Extensive experimentation was required to ensure fast, accurate, and reliable responses while balancing safety and cost-effectiveness (less of an issue now, as LLMs have become cheaper and more reliable).

-A backoffice system was also developed to support the chatbot's operations.
-This system facilitated the initial scraping of websites to gather data, management of these data sources, and periodic updates from each scraped URL.
-It enabled the creation of new user-authored documents with the assistance of LLMs, including content generation and summarization, as well as the uploading of additional documents (e.g., PDFs).
-Furthermore, the backoffice provided tools for reviewing chat logs, managing user tickets (e.g., reports of inadequate responses), and testing chatbot updates.
+A backoffice system supported the chatbot by handling data scraping, updates, and user-authored content generation with LLM assistance.
+It also included tools for managing chat logs, user tickets, and testing updates.

-My role was to elicit requirements from stakeholders, research and experiment different solutions and finally to implement the solution end-to-end, deploy and manage it post-deployment.
+My role was to gather requirements, research solutions, and implement, deploy, and manage the system end-to-end.

-Upon deployment on the Tynker's parent and school pages, the chatbot demonstrated a significant impact on user engagement.
-Metrics collected post-launch showed a higher conversion rate amongst users who interacted with the chatbot than those who did not, indicating a positive reception and potential for further development.
+Post-deployment on Tynker's parent and school pages, the chatbot significantly boosted user engagement, with higher conversion rates from users who interacted with it, indicating strong potential for further development.

 - [Gallery](https://photos.app.goo.gl/3Y9DxahzZRpCHYpy6)
 - [Help Agent in Parents page](https://www.tynker.com/parents/) (chat button in bottom right corner)